Rafa Marín

-Rafael Marín Zamora (born 19 May 2002) is a Spanish professional footballer who plays as a centre-back for Real Madrid Castilla.
-He is a youth international for Spain.
+Rafael Marín Zamora (born 19 May 2002) is a Spanish professional footballer who plays as a centre-back for La Liga club Villarreal, on loan from Serie A club Napoli.
+He has also represented Spain at under-17, under-18 and under-21 levels.

 Club career

-Real Madrid Castilla
+Real Madrid

 Marín made his debut for the Castilla side on 2 May 2021, coming on as a substitute in a 3–1 win over Badajoz.
 He would later be called up to the senior team for the first time on 22 December 2021, spending the entirety of the match on the bench in a 2–1 victory at Athletic Bilbao in La Liga.

+Loan to Alavés

+On 28 July 2023, Marín was sent to Alavés on a season-long loan.

+Napoli

+On 10 July 2024, Marín signed for Serie A club Napoli on a five-year contract.

+Loan to Villarreal

+On 3 July 2025, Marín returned to Spain after agreeing to a one-year loan deal with Villarreal, with the transfer fee set at €1 million.
+The Yellow Submarine holds a purchase option valued at €15 million.